franjuanele/tfm-word-painting/README.md

 This short file contains functions relating integration with package `gm` (a package to write music graphically using R objects).
 The objective was to verify that our codification as music data frames was correct, so that no information was lost and we could "revert" this format back to music notation.
 Its importance in the overall work is small, as it just served as verification that our data model was loyal to the written music.
+These require the MusicXML files which cannot be shared publicly.

 ## `metric_fun.R`